Q: When is the deadline to register for camp?

 Q. What are the sleeping arrangements at overnight camp?

-A: Our overnight camps living units include:
+A: Our overnight camp living units include:

 Unit assignments are determined by the Camp Director and based on capacity and session needs.
 Your Girl Scout(s) will find out their unit assignment at check-in.
 Each living unit has bathroom facilities.